 Background Screening Criterion Offenses

 Managing a Safe Sport environment is important to the USSA.
-Background screening of all USSA employees, member coaches and member officials is required.
+Background screening of all USSA employees, member coaches, member officials and volunteer members is required.
 Convictions for the following crimes will prompt a determination that an applicant “does not meet” the criteria to serve the USSA.

 Reportable convictions or disclosures of convictions or registrations, for any of the following criminal offenses or registrations will prompt a determination that an applicant 'does not meet' the criminal background screening criteria and a red light determination will be issued: